jessearcana/tateconsulting.github.io/docs/index.md

 ---
 # Nurturing skills, cultivating futures

+ABN 81 936 143 390

+**Helping children grow through play, connection, and evidence-based support.**

-I provide evidence-based neuro-affirming therapy to children with delays (Autism, speech delay, Global developmental delays).
-I tailor each program to suit the individual and family's needs.
-I come to you in the home, childcare or community setting, across Adelaide metro.
+I provide warm, neuro-affirming therapy for children with developmental delays, tailored to each child and family.
+With a play-based and fun approach, I come to you at home, childcare, or in the community across Adelaide.

-I use behavioural principles such as prompting and reinforcement to teach new skills and gradual shaping from one approximation to the next.
-I can help to teach your child to communicate, engage in leisure activities, self-care skills, and skills needed to reduce behaviours of concern such as transitioning, waiting and tolerating no.

-**Areas of Practice:**
-- Applied Behaviour Analysis
-- Autism Spectrum Disorder
+My strategies draw on behavioural principles such as prompting, reinforcement, and gradual shaping to teach new skills step by step.

+**I can support your child to:**
+  - Learn to communicate and express themselves
-- Acceptance and Commitment Therapy
+  - Build play and leisure skills
-- Challenging Behaviour Reduction
-- Early Intensive Behaviour Intervention
-- Emotions and Perspective Taking
+  - Develop self-care and independence
-- Functional Communication
-- Relational Frame Theory
-- Social Skills
-- Speech and Language Development
+  - Strengthen social and emotional skills
+  - Reduce barriers to daily life, such as difficulties with transitions, waiting, or tolerating “no”
+  - Increase confidence with routines like haircuts, nail trimming, and toothbrushing